Don't Let It Go To Waste!

 Selling - generate some cash from your clutter!
 There are many outlets these days for selling unwanted items, both on and off line.
 For high value items and antiques contact your local auction houses and dealers (local Bourne End Auction Rooms and for vintage costume jewellery, watches and badges, Joy's Antiques and Collectables).

-For specialist dealers try searching, by product or type of product, online (local for rare books Jonkers).
+For specialist dealers try searching, by product or type of product, online (local for rare books Jonkers), for coins try Coin Heritage.
 As "curator of our family stamp collection" I found an amazing stamp valuer and dealer, Gustamps in Brighton.
 The owner is a true enthusiast, keen to pass on his passion and knowledge to the next generation, but unless you have some real gems in your collection it's a buyers market so don't expect to make much money!

 "Considered Rehoming"/Donating - what I mean by "considered re homing", is taking the time to find absolutely the right "new home" for an item or items, (this can be particularly important for those with a high sentimental value).
-Apart from donating to charity shops and listing on Freecycle,or Facebook selling groups, there are many more specific options.
+Apart from donating to charity shops and listing on Freecycle, or Facebook selling and Buy Nothing groups, there are many more specific options.

 Do you have kids that struggle to part with much loved toys & games long after the've outgrown them (I know that scenario, I blame it on watching Toy Story too many times!).
-How about telling them about this amazing charity?
-Donate to Bearly Loved and your child can fill in a "re homing form" to accompany a beloved teddy.
+How about telling them about these amazing charities?
+Donate to Loved Before, the soft toy adoption agency and your child can fill in a "re homing form" telling the toy's story to accompany a beloved teddy.
+The Teddy Trust is another option and The Toy Project accept all types of toys and games.
+Build on Books is a charity which accepts donations of books and re distributes them to children in Sierra Leone.

 If you have sports equipment you no longer need, search for a specific charity which would welcome the donation.
 Growing up I had my own horse and had kept various bits of horse equipment for years, thinking (hoping) that I might use it again in the future.
 One day whilst browsing online, I came across Ebony Horse Club which gives riding opportunities to young people living in South London's most disadvantaged communities.
 Instantly I knew that I wanted this place to benefit from my unused items, I packed them up in my car and delivered them to the stables in Brixton, where they were so gratefully received.

 School libraries/music departments are often happy to take donations of books, stationery, musical instruments and sheet music, whilst residential care homes are grateful for magazines.
-Some high street opticians, hospitals and GP surgeries collect reading glasses no longer required and pass them on to Visionaid Overseas.
-Homeless charities and pet rescue centres are usually happy to take towels and bedding off your hands (locally The Cowshed take donations of new or used clothing, footwear, bedding & curtains and passes them on).
-New or barely used toiletries & make up are collected by The Hygiene Bank (locally by The Brett Foundation and Clean Conscience).
+Some high street opticians including Boots, hospitals and GP surgeries collect reading glasses for recycling.
+Homeless charities and pet rescue centres are usually happy to take towels and bedding off your hands (locally The Cowshed take donations of new or used clothing, footwear, bedding & curtains and pass them on).
+New or barely used toiletries & make up are collected (locally by (Clean Consience).
+Smartworks collect women's workwear and shoes.

 Tools are collected by Work Aid, whilst the Wee Charity will collect old computer equipment free of charge from your home, wipe your data securely if required, refurbish it and pass it on to those who need it.
 Baby equipment no longer required can be donated to The Baby Bank, branches throughout the UK.
-The British Heart Foundation provide a free furniture and electrical goods collection service nationwide.
+The British Heart Foundation provide a free furniture and electrical goods collection service nationwide, those in Berkshire can also donate these items to Thames Hospice.
 Foreign coins and stamps are collected by Oxfam.

 Did you know that you can even donate flowers after an event and have them re delivered to hospices and care homes by Floral Angels, what a fabulous idea!